arjansturing/Auto-OVPN/README.md

 This script automates the following:

-- Installation of OpenVPN 2.4.x (latest) & Power-RSA (see: https://github.com/arjansturing/Power-RSA)
+- Installation of OpenVPN 2.4.9 & Power-RSA (see: https://github.com/arjansturing/Power-RSA)
 - Creation of basic PKI & Server config.
 - Creation of Client default config.
 - Adding route in Server config.